-While access to the Internet has more than quadrupled over the past five years in most countries in Western Asia, when user communities are considered as a percentage of the population penetration figures are still low as measured by conventional techniques.
-In many countries throughout Western Asia, Internet access is still a luxury, with less than 5 percent of the population participating in this fundamental aspect of an information society when one counts users in terms of Internet service provider (ISP) data (e.g. in Syria, Saudi Arabia, Iraq, Egypt and Algeria).
+While access to the Internet has more than quadrupled over the past 5 years in most countries in Western Asia, when user communities are considered as a percentage of the population, penetration figures are still low as measured by conventional techniques.
+In many countries throughout Western Asia, Internet access is still a luxury, with less than 5% of the population participating in this fundamental aspect of an information society (e.g. Syria, Saudi Arabia, Iraq, Egypt, and Algeria) when one counts users in terms of ISP data.
 Increasingly, measures of Internet diffusion in Western Asia are being used as an indication of information society development and penetration.
-This is because it is one of the easiest and most basic measurements of information society readiness.
-Analysts are now attempting to expand such a focus by developing statistical databases on mobile phone access, PC penetration, as well as e-governance indicators.
-The United States Agency for International Development (USAID) has also begun funding projects which attempt to delineate the nature and power of the IT economy in the region, starting with a study of Lebanon.
+This is because it is one of the easiest and most basic measurements of information society readiness. attempting to expand such a focus by developing statistical databases on mobile phone access, PC penetration, and as well, e-governance indicators.
+USAID has also begun funding projects which attempt to delineate the nature and power of the IT economy in the region, starting with a study of Lebanon.
 One of the most ambitious and comprehensive assessments of the information society in Western Asia was performed by the Economic and Social Commission for Western Asia as a form of preparation for the UN sponsored World Summit on Information Society.
-The study was designed to provide 'the necessary prerequisite for establishing national and regional plans for building the information society' (ESCWA 2003, iii).
-This document provides qualitative ratings of IT policies and strategies, legal and regulatory environments for ITs, IT infrastructure, IT capacity building, IT sector of the economy and IT applications in government, education, business and health care.
+The study was designed to provide "the necessary prerequisite for establishing national and regional plans for building the information society."16 This document provides qualitative ratings of ICT policies and strategies, legal and regulatory environments for ICTs, ICT infrastructure, ICT capacity building, ICT sector of the economy, ICT applications in government, education, business and health care.
 However, gender and IT is not among the factors considered.

 It should not be surprising that gender specific indicators of the regional information society are scant at best, given the fact that IT indicators for West Asian society as a whole are still emerging.
-We know that as late as 2002, estimates were that only 6 percent of all women in the region had regular Internet access (reliable statistics segregated by gender are difficult to obtain).
+We know that as late as 2002, estimates were that only 6% of all women in the region had regular Internet access (reliable statistics segregated by gender are difficult to obtain).
 While connectivity for women must surely have grown along with the phenomenal spread of the technology indicated above, more careful attention to statistics about women's IT access is desperately needed.
-Without having such figures disaggregated along gender lines available, it is difficult to know what percentage of women participate in the emerging information society.
+Without having such figures available, disaggregated along gender lines, it is difficult to know what percentage of women participate in the emerging information society.